Start: November 2018

 - Inform state and national level policy to improve health equity.

-Under a learning collaborative, the three partners will assist stakeholder teams in up to nine states in designing value-based payment and contracting models that support and incentivize health care delivery transformation to reduce and eliminate disparities in health and health care.
-Each team will consist of representatives from the state Medicaid agency, a Medicaid MCO operating in the state, and one or more provider organizations or systems contracted by the MCO.
-The collaborative activities will develop, test, and implement integrated payment and delivery system changes, as well as the challenges and barriers that prevent adoption.
+Under a learning collaborative launching in October 2019, the three partners are assisting stakeholder teams in seven states in designing value-based payment and contracting models that support and incentivize health care delivery transformation to reduce and eliminate disparities in health and health care.
+Each team consists of representatives from the state Medicaid agency, a Medicaid MCO operating in the state, and one or more provider organizations or systems contracted by the MCO.
+Participating teams include:

 In addition to the learning collaborative, Advancing Health Equity will provide tailored equity-focused technical assistance to state Medicaid agencies and coordinate a national advisory and policy development committee.
 The committee of national experts in health disparities, consumer and patient perspectives, state Medicaid programs, Medicaid MCOs, and providers will identify implementation lessons and develop policy recommendations for broad dissemination to other state Medicaid programs, health plans, providers, and policymakers.